lesgo-jhu/lesgo/docs/start.md

 bells and whistles the executable will be called "lesgo"; if you turned on MPI support it will be called "lesgo-mpi".

+LESGO can also be compiled easily on [MacOS using Homebrew](darwin-brew.html)

 ## Running LESGO
 Once you have an executable there is no need to recompile for running different cases.
 This is done using "lesgo.conf", which is commented fairly well and is